GreptimeTeam/docs/docs/v0.9/en/user-guide/concepts/features-that-you-concern.md

 The data can be stored in cost-effective cloud storage services such as AWS S3 or Azure Blob Storage, please refer to storage configuration guide [here](./../operations/configuration.md#storage-options).

 GreptimeDB also offers a fully-managed cloud service [GreptimeCloud](https://greptime.com/product/cloud) to help you manage data in the cloud.

+## Does GreptimeDB have disaster recovery solutions?

+Yes,  Please refer to the [disaster recovery documentation](/user-guide/operations/disaster-recovery/overview).